Mushrooms grown for health

 - Regenerates peripheral nerves after adamage (peripheral nervous system connects to the brain and spinal column).

-We regularly test our final product with Eurofins, ensuring that the product is free of pesticides, microtoxins, heavy metals and allergens.
+We regularly test our final product with external laboratories, ensuring that the product is free of pesticides, microtoxins, heavy metals and allergens.

-This test also provides us with the specific nutritional table of each species of mushroom, which we can contrast with previous tests in order to improve the substrates so that each generation contains more quantity, of bioactive and medicinal components, than the previous one.
+This analysis also provides us with the specific nutritional table of each species of mushroom, which we can contrast with previous tests in order to improve the substrates so that each generation contains more quantity, of bioactive and medicinal components.

-Our crops are a school of continuous improvement, thanks to traceability and discipline we can learn and document the procedures for research and development of more efficient and sustainable crops.
+Our crops are based on continuous improvement, due to traceability and discipline we can learn and document the procedures for research and development of more efficient and sustainable crops.